slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 Source code for components aren't fully loading when adding additional components on ESP-IDF framework with an existing compiled binary.
 For instance the `motor_load` sensor.
 Solution is to do a clean build.

 #### `Component tmc2209 took a long time for an operation ...`
 A lot is happening over serial and low baud rates might cause this warning.
 Make sure to use the highest baud rate possible.
-Preferably 500k, which is the highest supported baud rate.
+Preferably 500k, which is the highest supported baud rate without external clock.

 ## TODOs